stephmarie17/writing-samples/README.md

 ```
 Refer to your email provider's documentation to verify which types of content are valid.

-## Twilio Platform Advanced
+## Sample 2: Twilio Platform Advanced

 **A hands-on course with a demo application developed for the Twilio Build Partner Community to teach advanced Voice and Messaging API features.**

-### Intro
+### Overview

-This project was created in collaboration with one of my team members at Twilio’s Center of Excellence.
-On this team, I crafted technical training courses for Partner Enablement.
+I created this project in collaboration with one of my team members at Twilio’s Center of Excellence.
+On this team, I crafted technical training courses designed for Partner Enablement.
 Twilio Platform Certification was a requirement for Twilio Partners to complete; this course was the next step in their learning journey to implement advanced API features.

-To create this course, I learned the usage of Twilo’s Voice and Messaging APIs, with a focus on Messaging to create a sample voicemail system that triggered automatic SMS alerts to the voicemail owner whenever a new one was received.
+To create this course, I learned the usage of Twilo’s Voice and Messaging APIs, including sending SMS alerts, incorporating transcription features, and managing and testing scheduled messages.
+To demonstrate these features to learners, I worked on the Messaging portion of a voicemail demo app.

 The key features this app highlighted were:

 - Recording messages and deleting recordings
 - Creating transcriptions of voicemail recordings and deleting transcriptions
 - Sending automated SMS alerts